isaacpeel/solesonic-mcp-server/docs/dcr/dcr-plan.md

     - Configure and enforce scopes.
     - Add optional resource claim validator (disabled in non-prod by default).

-- Phase 2 — DCR Facade & Cognito
+- Phase 2 — In‑App DCR & Cognito
-    - Deploy API Gateway + Lambda facade with IAT/RAT mechanisms and IAM roles.
+    - Implement and expose /oauth2/register endpoints in this application with IAT/RAT mechanisms.
+    - Grant the application IAM permissions (or STS role access) for Cognito Admin APIs.
     - Configure Cognito Resource Server and scopes.
     - Add Pre Token Generation Lambda if strict resource binding is required.